etaty/scala-sbt-shading/README.md

 # scala-sbt-shading

-Example of how to shade a library.
+Example of how to shade a scala library.

+TL;DR; Didn't worked.
+Only works with Java
+Once the jar is unzipped, the package is renamed, but the content in `.class` files are not renamed to the new package name.

 #### Achievement